-Frederick THIELE and his family.
+Frederick Thiele and his family.

 Frederick THIELE was born at Doncaster in 1855, the sixth child of Gottlieb and Phillipine Thiele who were pioneer settlers of the district.
 He attended the school conducted in the Lutheran Church at Waldau where Max Schramm was the teacher.
 The transfer of the school from Waldau to Main Road in 1864 was effected during the time of his attendance.
 After leaving school, Fred worked on the family orchard at Friedensruh, and grew up to become one of the district’s most successful orchardists.